Advancing Inclusive Mentoring (AIM)

 Course Structure

 The AIM Program consists of 35 videos across six learning modules that ideally are accompanied by six synchronous discussions to build a community of practice around mentoring on your campus.
 AIM provides videos featuring faculty and staff members from around the CSULB campus who share tips and ideas on best practices in mentoring, along with re-enactments of student/professor scenarios that are based on real mentoring stories collected from the CSULB campus community.
 The AIM modules are structured to meet key learning outcomes and include: Communicating with your Mentee; Inclusive Mentoring; Cultivating Mentee Growth & Development; Facilitating Mentee Health & Wellbeing; Mentee-Centered Mentoring; and a Mentoring Toolbox.
 These modules not only cover critical topics such as social justice mentoring and issues of equity, combating discrimination and culturally aware mentoring, they also help to define the broad role(s) of an undergraduate mentor.
 In addition to the videos, AIM ‘Top Tips’ handouts for each of the 35 episodes are provided to participants, along with additional outside resources.
 Optional podcasts on additional topics provide additional learning opportunities.
-Following completion of the self-paced six module quizzes that follow the video episodes, members earn a certificate of completion.
+Following completion of the self-paced six module quizzes that follow the video episodes, as well as completion of the end-of-course evaluation, members earn a certificate of completion.
+Please note that the online modules must be completed in sequential order.

 Setting up an AIM discussion Group